Class CoordinateOperationContext

 public void setAreaOfInterest(GeographicBoundingBox area)

-Sets the geographic component of the area of interest, or null if none.
-This convenience method set the bounding box into the spatiotemporal Extent.
+Sets the geographic element of the area of interest, or null if none.
+This convenience method sets the given bounding box into the spatiotemporal Extent.

 The reverse operation can be done with Extents.getGeographicBoundingBox(getAreaOfInterest()).